 What should i do if there is an entry point into my attic?

 Don’t close the hole, don’t hire a roofer to close or repair any holes.
-If you suspect or are clearly certain that there is an animal in your attic, call wildlife professionals for wildlife removal services before hiring roofers.
+If you suspect that there is an animal in your attic, call wildlife professionals for removal services before hiring roofers.
 Once an animal has been humanely removed from your attic you can concentrate on repair efforts.
-Some wildlife control companies provide minor repair services which can cut the service call out fees of other third party companies.
+Some wildlife control companies provide minor repair services.
+This is great, because it can cut the service call out fees of other third party companies.